stackevo/spudreq/draft-trammell-spud-req.md

 # Contributors

 In addition to the editors, this document is the work of David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla.

-[EDITOR'S NOTE: make this a real contributor's section once we figure out how to make kramdown do that...]